 - Very Large Ore Carriers.
 Very large ore carriers, or VLOCs, have a carrying capacity of more than 200,000 dwt and are a comparatively new sector of the dry bulk carrier fleet.
 VLOCs are built to exploit economies of scale on long-haul iron ore routes. - Capesize.
 Capesize vessels have a carrying capacity of 110,000-199,999 dwt.
 Only the largest ports around the world possess the infrastructure to accommodate vessels of this size.
 Capesize vessels are primarily used to transport iron ore or coal and, to a much lesser extent, grains, primarily on long-haul routes. - Post-Panamax.
 Post-Panamax vessels have a carrying capacity of 80,000-109,999 dwt.
 These vessels tend to have a shallower draft and larger beam than a standard Panamax vessel with a higher cargo capacity.
 These vessels have been designed specifically for loading high cubic cargoes from draught restricted ports, although they cannot transit the Panama Canal. - Panamax.
 Panamax vessels have a carrying capacity of 60,000-79,999 dwt.
 These vessels carry coal, iron ore, grains, and, to a lesser extent, minor bulks, including steel products, cement and fertilizers.
 Panamax vessels are able to pass through the Panama Canal, making them more versatile than larger vessels with regard to accessing different trade routes.
 Most Panamax and Post-Panamax vessels are "gearless," and therefore must be served by shore-based cargo handling equipment.
-However, there are a small number of geared vessels with onboard cranes, a feature that enhances trading flexibility and enables operation in ports which have poor infrastructure in terms of loading and unloading facilities. - Handymax/Supramax.
+However, there are a small number of geared vessels with onboard cranes, a feature that enhances trading flexibility and enables operation in ports which have poor infrastructure in terms of loading and unloading facilities. - Ultramax Ultramax is the largest class before Panamax and is the newer form of the smaller Supramax with a maximum length of 200 meters and capacity that ranges from 60,000 dwt and 66,000 dwt.
+This class is considered an upgrade to Supramax class as it offers a better all-around investment for Charterers and Shipowners due to its higher cargo carrying capacity and better bunker efficiency.
+Ultramax class bulk carriers have 5 cargo holds. are fitted with 4 cranes and usually are equipped with grabs allowing them to call more ports with no such facilities giving them more versatility. - Handymax/Supramax.
 Handymax vessels have a carrying capacity of 40,000-59,999 dwt.
 These vessels operate in a large number of geographically dispersed global trade routes, carrying primarily grains and minor bulks.
 Within the Handymax category there is also a sub-sector known as Supramax.
 Supramax bulk carriers are ships between 50,000 to 59,999 dwt, normally offering cargo loading and unloading flexibility with on-board cranes, or "gear," while at the same time possessing the cargo carrying capability approaching conventional Panamax bulk carriers. - Handysize.
 Handysize vessels have a carrying capacity of up to 39,999 dwt.
 These vessels are primarily involved in carrying minor bulk cargoes.
 Increasingly, ships of this type operate within regional trading routes, and may serve as trans-shipment feeders for larger vessels.
 Handysize vessels are well suited for small ports with length and draft restrictions.
 Their cargo gear enables them to service ports lacking the infrastructure for cargo loading and unloading.